Uplift Modeling with the Criteo Uplift Dataset

-In this tutorial, we will use the Hillstrom (MineThatData) dataset, a standard benchmark in marketing analytics, to demonstrate how to use Perpetual’s causal inference tools:
+We will demonstrate how to use Perpetual’s causal inference tools:

 • UpliftBooster (R-Learner)